rrrene/elixir-style-guide/README.md

   ```

 * Keep lines fewer than 80 characters whenever possible, although this is not a strict rule.

-* Don't leave trailing white-space at the end of a line.

-* End each file with a newline (some editors don't do this by default).

 * Don't use `;` to separate statements and expressions.